Structure and dynamics of signalling proteins

 The regulation of the flow of potassium ions into cells is important in the propagation of the neuronal action potential, cell volume regulation and muscle contraction.
 Potassium channels are controlled by pore gating: the channel can exist in either an open or a closed state.
 Our research is focused on understanding the intimate relationship between ion channel structure and function.
 The objective is to understand the molecular mechanism at an atomic level.

-We are focusing on the inwardly-rectifying family of potassium channels or ‘Kir’ channels, more precisely Kirbac3.1 channel but also the eucaryotic Kir2.1 channel.
+We are focusing on the inwardly-rectifying family of potassium channels or ‘Kir’ channels, more precisely Kirbac3.1 and human Kir2.1 channel.
+This project has received funding from the European Union’s Horizon Europe Research and Innovation Program under grant agreement no. 101026386.

 We used cryo-electron microscopy to determine the structure of human Kir2.1 channel at high-resolution.
 By combining structural, in silico, functional and biophysical data, we have determined the impact of a mutation related to a genetic disease (Andersen-Tawil syndrome) on the structure and function of the human Kir2.1 channel.